top of page

 Student Mental Health

-The COVID-19 pandemic has shined a bright light on the failure of our schools to provide supportive learning environments that foster the well-being of our children.
+Our schools need to provide supportive learning environments that foster the well-being of our children.
 Never, should the needs of adults be placed above those of our children and students.
 We can never let the mental health of our students suffer again.
 We should be prioritizing efforts to make our classrooms happy, healthy learning environments.

 Campus Safety